kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 Working for an organization that maintains consistent standards of behavior across the organization.

 ### INCONSISTENT OR FAKE CULTURE
 > Organization is perceived as having inconsistent culture or one that is incompatible with officially espoused values and principles.
 The incongruence between the declared and the actual culture could lead to questions such as whether the leadership is just faking the culture or not fully committed to it.
-Cultural inconsistencies, on the other hand, usually happen when the culture was not established in a conscious way, e.g. is a result of many acquisitions of companies with diverse cultures.
+Cultural inconsistencies, on the other hand, usually happen when the culture was not established consciously, e.g. is a result of many acquisitions of entities with diverse cultures.

 __Exemplary statements reported by employees:__